nikkhilpareek/IMKVS-CPP/readme.md

 2. Namespaces: Allow for multiple, isolated databases within a single running instance.

 3. Encryption: Encrypt the data.json file to protect data confidentiality.

-4. Performance Benchmarking: Create a test suite to measure the performance of operations.